 There are four key elements of churn prediction and prevention:

 - Define thresholds for taking action based on the likelihood of churn

 - Easily create tickets and take immediate action for closed-loop follow-up

-It all starts with building a model.
-You can select your outcome variable, such as churn, and then Predict iQ looks at patterns in operational data, like return visits and credit card usage, and combines those with experience data, like satisfaction or likelihood to recommend.
-It automatically builds out a model that will predict the probability of churn for each individual customer.
+A key way of customer churn prediction is to create a model.
+This helps you to build patterns by viewing operational data, like return visits and credit card usage, and combine those with experience data, like satisfaction or likelihood to recommend.
+This model can help you to predict the probability of churn for each customer.

 Reducing customer churn isn’t just about saving at-risk customer relationships from the point of no return, although that’s an important part of the picture.
 Reducing the conditions for churn is something you can do at every stage of the customer lifecycle, through initiatives like:

 - Improving CX

 A great customer experience is one of the best investments you can make in customer acquisition as well as retention.
 Great CX makes customers feel good about doing business with you, whether they’re brand new or returning for the 50th time.

 - Educating your customer